shplishka/883-assessment/on_boarding/newbie/chapter_01/final_exercise_01.md

-# Day 3 - Introduction to Data concept & Hadoop Ecosystem & Research assignment :elephant::elephant::elephant:
+# Final Exercise Introduction Hadoop Ecosystem concepts Q&A :question:

 ## Goals:
 - Gain a foundational understanding of the Hadoop ecosystem.